Naereen/web-sphinx/index_en.rst

  about separation logic, planning in `AI`, and the study of modularity in those two domains.

- A link to my report and the slides for my talks will soon be available.
+ Links to my reports (maths and CS) and the slides for my talks will be available very soon !

 ------------------------------------------------------------------------------